 Is John Williams married?

-Williams was to married the American actress and singer Barbara Ruick from 1956 until her death in 1974.
+Williams was married the American actress and singer Barbara Ruick from 1956 until her death in 1974.
 He married the American photographer Samantha Winslow in 1980.

 Does John Williams have children?